From February 7th to February 11th, with specialized lectures

-This virtual certificate course will teach best practices for the synthesis, characterization, and electrochemical measurements, or biomedical applications of MXenes
+This virtual certificate course will teach best practices for the synthesis and characterization of MXenes, and applications in biomedicine, electronics, and electrochemical measurements.

-Experienced researchers, industry professionals, and students are all welcome to partake in the MXene course
+Experienced researchers, industry professionals, and students are all welcome to partake in this MXene Course.

 Note: Recordings of our lectures will not be shared